-The following materials will help the teacher during the lesson: History and Citizenship student book S3, different books, different documents, internet, pictures, maps, media, (newspapers and videos), tactile materials, jaws software, talking globes & tactile maps and braille materials.
-Sign language should be used when teaching learners with hearing impairment, etc.
+The following materials will help the teacher during the lesson: History and Citizenship student book S3, different books, different documents, internet, pictures, maps, media, (newspapers and videos), tactile materials, jaws software, talking globes &

 The teacher should try as much as possible to make the learning interactive.
 Give the students time to participate and ask questions and air their views.
-Guide the students to form groups to discuss the learning activity 14.2.
+Guide the students to form groups to discuss Activity 16.2.
 Remember to let them write points as they discuss in groups.
 They should appoint one student to represent them during plenary discussion.
 Ensure that that the is maximum order in class to allow good atmosphere for discussion make a synthesis of the lesson, summarise the content that is in the Learner's Book basing on the answers developed by the learners.